-This was followed by a programme of Statutory Consultation in November and December 2017.
+This was followed by a programme of Statutory Consultation between 7th November and 11th December 2017.

-Further information on how the application process works for major infrastructure projects and the purpose of a SoCC can be found on the Planning Inspectorate's website here.
+Further information on how the application process works for major infrastructure projects and the purpose of a SoCC can be found on the Planning Inspectorate website found here.

 The process so far:

 Vattenfall staff and project team members have been actively engaging with local people, varied organisations and businesses in Norfolk since October 2016, particularly along the proposed onshore cable route to the area of connection with the National Grid near Necton.